2. Normative References

 Trust Model

-Collection of rules that ensure the legitimacy of the components and the entities involved in the IT-Wallet ecosystem.
+Collection of rules ensuring legitimacy of components/entities in the IT-Wallet ecosystem.
+Aligned with ARF 1.10.

 Trust Relationship